joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 gr.short_description === str;   // false (!)
 ~~~

 Shenanigans like these made me give up on strict equality nearly a decade ago, though I really wish I hadn't.
-So what's really going on here?
+So what's going on here?
 Why doesn't strict equality work?

-Strict equality in JavaScript tests not only equality of the values, but that the types of the variables are identical.
+Strict equality in JavaScript tests not only for equality of the values, but that the types of the variables are identical.
 We're pretty sure `gr.short_description` is a string, so why does the strict comparison fail?
-It's because it's a Java string, not a JavaScript string.
-Let that one sink in for a minute.
+Because it's a Java string, not a JavaScript string.
+Yep, let that one sink in for a minute.

 ~~~ javascript
 typeof str === 'string';                                    // true